damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 ```
 What does comprise the documentation of disposal instructions?

- 1. Identifying the disposable components/ products that are designed for single-use, which means they get discarded ("disposed of") immediately after use.
+ 1. Identifying the disposable components/ products that are designed for single-use, which means they get discarded immediately after use.
  2. Identifying the material of disposable component/ product.
 Disposable products are most often made from
     - Polystyrene
     - Plastic